 The passenger's window switch operates only the corresponding passenger's window.
-To open the window, push the switch to the first detent and continue to hold it down until the desired window position is reached (1).
-To close the window, pull the switch to the first detent and continue to hold it up until the desired window position is reached (2).
+To open the window, push the switch to the first detent and continue to hold it down until the desired position is reached 1.
+To close the window, pull the switch to the first detent and continue to hold up until the desired window position is reached 2.

-Rear power window switch (sedan only)
+Rear power window switch

 The rear power window switches open or close only the corresponding windows.
-To open the window, push the switch and hold it down (1).
-To close the window, pull the switch up (2).
+To open the window, push the switch to the first detent and continue to hold it down until the desired window position is reached 1.
+To close the window, pull the switch to the first detent and continue to hold up until the desired window position is reached 2.